CesiumGS/3d-tiles/TileFormats/Batched3DModel/README.md

 ### Coordinate reference system (CRS)

-Vertex positions are defined according to a right-handed coordinate system where the Y-axis is up [2].
+Vertex positions are defined according to a right-handed coordinate system where the _y_-axis is up [2].

 Vertex positions may be defined relative-to-center for high-precision rendering [1].
 If defined, `RTC_CENTER` specifies the center position and all vertex positions are treated as relative to this value.

-> Implementation Note: Clients may also use the glTF [CESIUM_RTC](https://github.com/KhronosGroup/glTF/tree/master/extensions/1.0/Vendor/CESIUM_RTC) extension and define points relative to center.
+When `RTC_CENTER` is used, vertex positions are defined according to a coordinate system where the _z_-axis is up.

 ## File extension and MIME type

 Batched 3D Model tiles use the `.b3dm` extension and `application/octet-stream` MIME type.

-The file extension is optional.
-Valid implementations ignore it and identify a content's format by the `magic` field in its header.
+An explicit file extension is optional.
+Valid implementations may ignore it and identify a content's format by the `magic` field in its header.

 ## Resources